ProteinsWebTeam/interpro-docs/docs/homepage.rst

 ********************

-The final section of the homepage (section 4 in the *InterPro homepage* figure above) comprises components linking to our |x| `X feed <https://twitter.com/InterProDB>`_, the articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_ and technical aspects of the website.
+The final section of the homepage (section 4 in the *InterPro homepage* figure above) comprises components linking to the InterPro |xlogo| `feed <https://twitter.com/InterProDB>`_, the articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_ and technical aspects of the website.

-.. |x| image:: images/icons/x-logo.svg
+.. |xlogo| image:: images/icons/x-logo.svg
-  :alt: x icon
+  :alt: X icon
-  :width: 15pt

-.. .. figure:: images/homepage/homepage_spotlight.png
-..   :alt: Homepage blog and spotlights
-..   :width: 400pt

-.. .. figure:: images/homepage/homepage_tools_libraries.png
-..   :alt: Homepage tools and libraries
-..   :width: 400pt
+  :width: 13pt

-The **spotlight** section shows a selection of the latest articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_.
+The **Spotlight** section shows a selection of the latest articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_.
 We publish a range of articles on the blog, from technical information about the resources run by the team to protein focus articles which deliver details about interesting entries from InterPro data.

-The **tools and libraries** section provides quick access to some of the tools and software used throughout the website.
+The **Tools and libraries** section provides quick access to some of the tools and software used throughout the website.